moorepants/learn-multibody-dynamics/motion.rst

 where :math:`\mathbf{I}` is the identity matrix.
 This results in :math:`u_i =
 \dot{q}_i` for :math:`i=1,\ldots,n`.

-If we introduce generalized speeds, the nonholonomic constraints can then be written as:
+Now that we have introduced generalized speeds, the nonholonomic constraints can then be written as:

 .. math::
    :label: nonholonomic-constraints-u